Understand the customer journey across your entire organization

 When crafting a bespoke solution for your prospect, follow this three-step process:

 Couple this approach with traditional elements, such as case studies, to bring the sale home.
-Demonstrate how you can solve their specific problems by showing them the results you’ve got in the past.
+Demonstrate how you can solve their specific problems by showing the results you’ve got in the past.

-Show them how you can get similar results while maintaining relevance to their unique situation.
+Demonstrate how you can get similar results while maintaining relevance to their unique situation.

-Target a specific market segment
+Target a specific market segment to stand out

 Identify market segments and their needs